 Overall Experience of the Software

-1040.com offers nearly all of the same services you would expect from competitors and is very efficient for a free tax preparation program.
-The service is reliable and user friendly.
+1040.com offers nearly all of the same services you would expect from competitors and the service is reliable and user friendly.
 The system is familiar and follows industry standards so nearly anyone can be comfortable using it with or without previous self-preparation experience.
 The help functions are pretty decent offering live chat access but no phone discussions.
 We also like that 1040.com provides PDF files of federal and state tax forms before filing or paying anything.